 One thing to be very careful of is doing too much too soon (TMTS).
 Often times, new runners get so excited with the changes in their body and their newfound love of running, that they ramp up their mileage and/or speed too quickly.

-In doing some research, I discovered an app for smart phones called Bridge to 10k.
+In doing some research, I discovered an app for smartphones called Bridge to 10k.
 This is a handy app that will help you go from 5k to 10k.
 The app is priced at $2.99.
 More info can be found on their website.
 If you’re looking for a great armband for your smartphone, this one is my favorite.

 Increasing Mileage Safely